retypeapp/retype/pro/pro.md

 With Retype Pro, a license key is registered to one domain name or subdomain name, for example, `example.com` or `docs.example.com`.

-With Retype Enterprise, a license key is registered to one domain and AND all subdomain names, for example, `example.com` and `*.example.com`.
+With Retype Enterprise, a license key is registered to one domain and AND all subdomains of the domain, for example, `example.com` and `*.example.com`.

 Each subdomain name counts as one unique URL, except the `www` subdomain.
 Both `example.com` and `www.example.com` are treated as one URL by Retype.